-M.S. in Technological Systems Management with a concentration in
+M.S. in Technological Systems Management Educational Technology Area of Interest

 Educational Technology is a diversified area of study, concerned with the design, implementation, and assessment of contemporary technologies to enhance education and training.
 The Department of Technology and Society within the College of Engineering and Applied Science creates educators and trainers who can effectively apply new technologies to enhance education and training.
 Graduate students develop the knowledge and techniques necessary to analyze the learning needs and goals of their audience; develop and design instructional materials and activities; and assess and evaluate those activities.